FIT3170-FY-Project-7/RABIT-DOCS/src/dev-guide/issues.md

 # Submitting issues

-Did you encounter a bug in RABIT?
+Do you encounter a bug in RABIT?

 Or you may have a bright idea for a new feature that will greatly enhance the app?